-After moving into our first home Paul thought we had scored the jackpot: the previous owners left their kegerator in the garage for our enjoyment.
+Have you ever thought that you could trade your old appliances for cash?
+I didn’t, until my husband and I purchased our first home.
+After moving in Paul and I thought we had scored the jackpot: the previous owners left their kegerator in the garage for our enjoyment.
 It had been fashioned out of an old refrigerator, and even bore a painted stencil of the logo from Paul’s favorite football team (the Texans).
 Unfortunately for us, it had not been used in such a long time that the product inside the keg was ruined, the tubing was moldy, and the refrigerator itself only worked when it was cranked up on the highest number (9).
 In other words, we needed to get rid of our newly found treasure, and seeing how it was an energy-guzzler, we needed to do it as soon as possible.

 We did not have a truck at the time so I was very happy to find out that there was a company who was not only willing to come and pick the kegerator up from our home, but would also pay us $25 for doing so!
 It was a win-win situation as the kegerator was no longer our headache, we earned $25, and this company could recycle the parts for a profit.

-If you have old appliances you need to get rid of, there are several ways to do so where you can earn money in the process like we did.
+If you have old appliances you need to get rid of and are looking for some extra cash (who isn’t?), there are several ways to do so where you can earn money in the process like we did.
 Read below to find out how you can extract value out of your old working or non-working appliances.

 - Donate for a Tax Break: If the appliance is in a usable condition, you can donate it and take a tax deduction (if you itemize your taxes).
 Some places will pick the item up from you, while others you will need to drop it off.
 Also, don’t forget to ask for a donation receipt if you plan to take a tax deduction.